UVVM/UVVM/uvvm_util/doc/rst/optimized_rand.rst

 **********************************************************************************************************************************
 Getting started
 **********************************************************************************************************************************
-Using General Randomization can be somewhat inefficient when trying to randomize several sets of values, especially with large and small ranges.
+Using Enhanced Randomization can be somewhat inefficient when trying to randomize several sets of values, especially with large and small ranges.
 Since the values in the large ranges will be generated more times than the ones in the small ranges in a Uniform distribution, this will cause the simulation to run longer in order to cover all the valid bins.